TLantern/MovieRecomender/yscenes/DUPLICATE_DETECTION.md

    - Each file contains only the recommendations from that specific session
    - Files are named with timestamps for easy identification

-2. **Duplicate Prevention**:
+2. **Session-based Duplicate Prevention**:
-   - When making recommendations, the system reads ALL session files
+   - When making recommendations, the system tracks movies recommended in the current session
-   - Creates a comprehensive exclusion list of all previously recommended titles
+   - Creates an exclusion list of titles recommended within the current session only
-   - Automatically excludes these titles from new recommendations
+   - Automatically excludes these titles from subsequent recommendations in the same session
-   - Ensures no movie is ever recommended twice across any session
+   - Ensures no movie is recommended twice within a single session

 3. **Real-time Analysis**: All data is available immediately through:
    - API endpoints for programmatic access